 Retaliation against any person who reports, is thought to have reported, files a complaint, or otherwise participates in an investigation or inquiry concerning harassment, intimidation or bullying is prohibited and will not be tolerated.
 Such retaliation shall be considered a serious violation of Board policy and independent of whether a complaint is substantiated.
 Suspected retaliation should be reported in the same manner as harassment, intimidation or bullying behavior.
-Making intentionally false reports about harassment, intimidation and intentionally false reports may result in disciplinary action as indicated above.
+Making intentionally false reports about harassment, intimidation or bullying behavior is similarly prohibited and will not be tolerated.
+Retaliation and intentionally false reports may result in disciplinary action as indicated above.